KikairyuLatias/YGOPro4/README.md

 # Archetypes and Codes

-See "Set ID.xlsx" for the list.
+See "Set ID 2020.xlsx" for the list.

 Please note that I may not update it as periodically as I do with the card files.

+Going to work on a Google Sheet that you may view for much easier access / not be required to download this document every time.